-California Copyright Attorney
+California Copyright Lawyer

 Mandour & Associates, APC is a California copyright law firm with offices in Los Angeles‚ Orange County‚ and San Diego.
 We also assist businesses with all types of intellectual property issues such as those relating to copyrights, trademarks and patents.
-If you have an issue to discuss with a copyright attorney, please contact us today.
+If you have an issue to discuss with a copyright lawyer, please contact us today.

 Understanding copyright registration, infringement and litigation is key in protecting your valuable intellectual property.
 If your copyright is important to you or your company, getting it registered is the first step toward protecting your property.
 If you are ever threatened with a copyright infringement case, the steps you’ve taken to get your copyright registered will likely be instrumental for your case.